galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 # Introduction

-In this tutorial users will learn how to assemble phage genomes that have been sequenced at the Center for Phage Technology.
-This starts from retrieving the raw read data into the CPT Galaxy, trimming those reads, and proceeds through assembly with SPAdes and initial analysis of the contig.
+The CPT conducts routine phage genome sequencing runs using Illumina sequencing for our research.
+In this tutorial users will learn how to process the Illumina short reads sequences and assemble phage genomes.
+This starts from retrieving the raw read data stored in the CPT share data libraries into the CPT Galaxy, trimming those reads, and proceeds through assembly with SPAdes and initial analysis of the contig.

 > ### Agenda
 >